 2021 was a year that broke our brains just a little bit.
 You don’t need me to tell you that, and I’ve already spoken about this elsewhere anyway.
 I finished fewer games this year than any other year in recent memory.
 As a critic, I’ve generally believed that I should at least make a valiant effort to complete a game before judging it – the more of a work you’ve seen, the more informed your reaction to it will be.

 With 2021 gone, it’s time to reflect on the experiences it brought — especially as a gamer!
 I played 70 titles in 2021 (yes, I actually spent half an hour counting them for you!) and I’m here to introduce my top 10!

 Welcome to This Is Not A Review.
 In these articles we discuss general impressions, ideas and thoughts on any given game, but as the title implies, it’s not a review.
 Instead, it’s an exercise in offering a quick recommendation (or dismissal) after spending enough time to grasp the ideas and gameplay of a thing without necessarily playing it from A to Z.

-The subject of this installment: Perfect, developed and published by nDreams and tested on PSVR.
+The subject of this installment: Bassmaster Fishing 2022 available on XBO/X/S, PS4, PS5, and PC, developed and published by Dovetail Games.